raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Single Example

 The OPTIONAL **example** facet MAY be used to attach an example of a type instance to the type declaration.
-There are two ways to represent the example facet value: as an explicit description of a specific type instance and as a map that contains additional facets.
+There are two ways to represent the example facet value: as an explicit description of a specific type instance, or as a map that contains additional facets.

 ##### As an explicit description of a specific type instance